-When you are a football club from a city which boasts a population of only around 800,000 and selling Luka Modrić for €21 million is not your record sale then you know you are doing something right…
+When you are a football club from a city that boasts a population of only around 800,000 and selling Luka Modrić for €21 million is not your record sale then you know you are doing something right…

 The signing of 21-year-old Croatia international Marko Pjaca to Juventus for €23 million has set a Dinamo Zagreb club record.
-Pjaca, born and raised in Zagreb, becomes the most expensive footballer in the club’s and the Croatian first division history.
+Pjaca, born and raised in Zagreb, becomes the most expensive footballer in the clubs and the Croatian first division history.

 The Pjaca transfer is not a one-off for the club.
 Dinamo Zagreb’s Youth Academy has consistently been ranked among the top in the world for developing players.
 The club is ranked alongside Ajax and Barcelona when it comes to the development of youth, a ranking backed up by having a browse through some of the club’s big sales in recent years.

 Transfer deals such as Alen Halilović’s to FC Barcelona, Šime Vrsaljko’s to Genoa and Tin Jedvaj’s to Bayer 04 Leverkusen fail to feature even in the Top 10 of the small club from the capital.

 “A lot of credit must go to the coaches, but we have also shown a good eye for recognising talent – we can’t afford to miss any talented players,” former Academy coach Romeo Jozak said.
 “A couple of years ago our academy was recognised as one of the best six youth schools in Europe, along with the likes of Barcelona, Inter, Arsenal and Sporting.
 We work with a budget of around €1m a year, while the other clubs have up to €8m to spend.”

 Pjaca’s move to Juventus puts him at the top of an impressive club record transfer list, one which was been topped by Luka Modrić since his €21 million move to Tottenham in 2009.